|

 -

-Arnon Amir et
+Arnon Amir et al.

-Computing Programming Paradigm: A Corelet Language for
+A Corelet Language for composing networks of neurosynaptic cores

-Joint Conference on Neural Networks (IJCNN 2013),
+In Proceedings of the 2013 International Joint Conference on Neural Networks (IJCNN 2013),

 August 2013